JonathanC8/Calculator/README.md

 Check the unstable branch for my latest updates to the code which still create code breaking errors.

+Currently on indefinite hyatus I may or may not come back to this.
+This project is superceded by my JavaFX Calculator.

 # Changelog:

 ## V0.1: